opticgroup/icmesh/README.md

 ## 🌄 **Extending Range with High-Elevation Nodes**

 To expand **TCMESH** coverage across **Trabuco Canyon** and connect neighboring canyons, we are deploying **high-elevation, solar-powered, remote-configurable nodes**.
-These specialized nodes are designed to act as **point-to-point routers**, bridging communication between different areas.
-For the tech nerds, they will be carefully selected to act as "routers"
+These specialized nodes are designed to repeat traffic quickly, bridging communication between different areas.
+For the tech nerds, they will be carefully selected to act in meshtastic = router mode.

 ### **Key Features:**
 - 📡 **Long-range distance:** Equipped with **tuned antennas** to maximize coverage across rugged terrain.